keploy/keploy/README-UnitGen.md

     keploy gen --testCommand="npm test" --testDir="test" --coverageReportPath="<path to coverage.xml>"
     ```

   🎉 You should see improved test cases and code-coverage. ✅ Enjoy coding with enhanced unit test coverage! 🫰

 ### ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white) → Running with Golang applications

-- Set the API key, as mentioned in pre-requisites above:
+- Ensure you've set the API key, as mentioned in pre-requisites above:

   ```shell
   export API_KEY=xxxx
   ```

-- Ensure Cobertura formatted coverage reports.
+- To ensure **Cobertura** formatted coverage reports, add:
   ```bash
    go install github.com/axw/gocov/gocov@v1.1.0
    go install github.com/AlekSi/gocov-xml@v1.1.0
   ```
-  ### Usage
+#### Generating Unit Tests
-- **Generate tests using Keploy:**
+- Run the following command in the root of your application.
   <br/>

   - **For Single Test File:** If you prefer to test a smaller section of your application or to control costs, consider generating tests for a single source and its corresponding test file: